Nick Cave & The Bad Seeds share unreleased 'Ghosteen' b-side 'Earthlings'

-The track, written in the sessions for the band’s 2019 album, is the latest preview of the band’s new ‘B-Sides & Rarities Part II’ album, set to come out on October 22.
+The track, which was written during the sessions for the band’s 2019 album, is the latest preview of their ‘B-Sides & Rarities Part II’ album, set to come out on October 22.

 The compilation album, compiled by Nick Cave and Warren Ellis, is the follow-up to 2005’s lauded ‘B-Sides & Rarities’ album.
 The new record features 27 rare and unreleased tracks from 2006-2020, including the first recordings of ‘Skeleton Tree’, ‘Girl In Amber’ and ‘Bright Horses’.